rhighs/bioinformatics-msc/docs/lectures/organic-chemistry/index.md

 # Organic Chemistry

-Welcome to the course on Organic Chemistry.
+Welcome to the Organic Chemistry course notes.
 Below are the lessons covered in this course.

 ## Lessons